You've probably heard of APIs, but could you explain to someone else what they are?

 It’s because apps have different rules and structures and can be written in entirely different languages.
 So if you want to program one app to speak to another, you need an interface that speaks both languages.

-An example of an API is the Free Dictionary API at https://dictionaryapi.dev.
+Let's look at the Free Dictionary API at https://dictionaryapi.dev.
 This API takes a word (e.g., “hello”) and returns information about that word.

 For example, if you visit: https://api.dictionaryapi.dev/api/v2/entries/en/hello you'll get something like this: